Much like in Excel, sorting lets you choose which columns you want to sort the data by (alphabetically).

 As you can see, grouping the data like this makes it much easier to view the data and helps me get an alphabetized list of how products are selling.

-Adding, Removing and Changing the Sort
+Adding, Removing, and Changing the Sort

 So now that we know how the Sort Options work, let's go through how to add them to a report.

-Each of the sort options essentially runs on a 'clickable-cycle'.
 In other words, every time you click on the header, it cycles to the next stage in the following list:

 No Sort -> Sort Ascending -> Sort Descending -> No Sort... (etc)

-Switching Sort Levels
+Changing Sort Levels

 If you are planning on using multiple Sort Levels, you can use this process of adding and removing Sorts to change the different Sort Levels.

-First, let's start with that basic 'Sales by Product Variant' report.
-You'll recall that by default, it was sorted by 'Gross sales' like so:
+First, let's start with that basic 'Sales by Product Variant' report and have it sorted by Product Title, then by Gross Sales:

-Basically the rule-of-thumb is - Add your 1st Sort Option first, then your 2nd, then your 3rd (etc).
 This makes it easiest to track at every step, so you can make sure data is being grouped the way you want.

-Note that if you removed a lower Sort Level from the list (e.g. removing the first Sort on Product Title) then the next in line would become the new first Sort Level (e.g. in this case, 'Gross sales' would revert to being the first sort on the report).
+Note that if you removed a lower Sort Level, then the next in line would become the new first Sort Level (e.g. removing it from Gross Sales would make Product Title the first sort).

 And that's it!